 This option opens the WebSphere Customization Toolbox, which contains the Profile Management Tool and the Configuration Migration Tool.

 Profile Management Tool

-The Profile Management Tool can create a standalone application server profile or a management profile.
+The Profile Management Tool can create a standalone application server profile, a cell profile, a secure proxy profile, a custom profile, or a management profile.